heypoom/FlipED/README.md

 ## Credits

-- This project was sponsored and supported by NECTEC and SCB Foundation!
+- This project was sponsored and supported by NECTEC and SCB Foundation.
-  Big shout-out to my coaches and friends for making this happen!
+  Big shout-out to their supportive organization, my awesome coaches and cool friends for making this happen!

 - The codebase was modified on top of [React Starter Kit](https://github.com/kriasoft/react-starter-kit).